STUDIOFRES/fab_workflows/resources/patterns/01_pattern_circle_grid/README.md

 # Want

-Generation of pattern using sorting and random picking (?)
+Generation of pattern using sorting and random picking (?).
+Have started to have some success with this, and I'm seeing some fun patterns.
+Will return in future